valeri-sarantchouk/module-federation/README.md

-Microfrontend (MFE) sample app monorepo.
-Implemented using plain JavaScript and Webpack Module Federation.
+Microfrontend (MFE) sample app implemented using plain JavaScript and Webpack Module Federation.

 Plain JavaScript implemtation is used to demonstrate module federation in the simplest way possible.
-For React and Angular MFE component implementations see my other GitHub repositories.

 This monorepo contains all components that go into assembly of a microfrontend app:
   * Host app: